lgago/NoEasyWayDown/README.md

 #### TO DO:

 1. A detail view to show a single post.
 Click a post’s title to go to its page.
+[Done]

 2. Like / unlike a post.